AashutoshBhardwaj/Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

-The flow of node-red will found in NodeREDZNZDL-master/defaults section as flows.json file.
+The flow of node-red will found in the repository as node-red flow.json file.

 You can find the discovery manual and cloud function code and assistant skill file above.